tlswg/external-psk-design-team/draft-dt-tls-external-psk-guidance.md

 It is possible, though unlikely, that an external PSK identity may clash with a resumption PSK identity.
 The TLS stack implementation and sequencing of PSK callbacks influences the application's behaviour when identity collisions occur.
-When a server receives a PSK identity in a TLS 1.3 ClientHello, OpenSSL, BoringSSL and mbedTLS execute the application's registered callback function before checking the stack's internal session resumption cache.
+When a server receives a PSK identity in a TLS 1.3 ClientHello, some TLS stacks execute the application's registered callback function before checking the stack's internal session resumption cache.
 This means that if a PSK identity collision occurs, the application will be given precedence over how to handle the PSK.